QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation

 \subsection{Overview of Association Rule Classification Algorithms}

-The main benefit of using a rule-based classifier, as opposed to a state-of-the-art sub-symbolic method such as a deep neural network, should be the comprehensibility of the rule-based model, combined with fast execution on large and sparse datasets and accuracy comparable to state-of-the-art ``black-box'' classification models.
-Individual ARC algorithms meet these aspirations to a different degree.
-Table~\ref{tbl:comparison} presents a comparison between the ten most well-known ARC algorithms and closely related approaches in terms of several comprehensibility metrics, accuracy, and performance.
+The main benefit of using a rule-based classifier, as opposed to a state-of-the-art sub-symbolic (``black-box'') method such as a deep neural network, should be the comprehensibility of the rule-based model combined with fast execution on large and sparse datasets and a competitive predictive performance.
+Individual rule learning algorithms meet these aspirations to a different degree.

+Table~\ref{tab:desirable} summarises which properties of rule models we found desirable.
+In Table~\ref{tbl:comparison}, these criteria are used to compare common association rule classification algorithms.
+In this table, \emph{single} refers to single rule (one rule) classification, \emph{crisp} refers to whether the rules comprising the classifier are crisp (as opposed to fuzzy), \emph{det.} refers to whether the algorithm is deterministic with no random element such as genetic optimisation, \emph{assoc} corresponds to whether the method is based on association rules, \emph{acc}, \emph{rules} and \emph{time} is average accuracy, average rule count, and average time across 26 datasets as reported by \cite{alcala2011fuzzy}.

+The results in Table~\ref{tbl:comparison} show that the CBA produces more comprehensible models than any of its successors considering most characteristics (single rule classification, deterministic, crisp rules).
+However, the CBA tends to produce larger models than some of the newer algorithms.
+It should be noted that while smaller models are currently typically preferred by algorithm designers in terms of explainability, there is mixed evidence as to whether smaller models (fewer rules, fewer conditions) are always more comprehensible.
+Small models can be sufficient for discriminating the classes but they may not provide a sufficient explanation \cite{furnkranz2020cognitive}.

-As follows from Table~\ref{tbl:comparison}, CBA produces more comprehensible models than any of its successors while maintaining high accuracy and fast execution times.
-In terms of accuracy, CBA is outperformed only by FARC-HD (by 4\%) and CPAR (by 2\%).
-However, CPAR has 4x times more rules on the output and performs multi-rule classification, which is possibly less comprehensible than the one-rule classification in CBA.
-While FARC-HD outperforms CBA in terms of accuracy, this fuzzy rule learning algorithm is more than 100x slower than CBA.
+CBA also maintains high accuracy and fast execution times.
+In terms of accuracy, CBA is outperformed only by the FARC-HD (by 4 percent points) and the CPAR (by 2 percent points).
+However, the CPAR has 4x times more rules on the output and performs multi-rule classification, which is possibly less comprehensible than the one-rule classification in CBA.
+While the FARC-HD outperforms CBA in terms of accuracy, this fuzzy rule learning algorithm is more than 100x slower than CBA.